A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Implementation and Evaluation

-To demonstrate the effectiveness of TDD as an efficient data structure for the representation and manipulation of quantum functionalities, we experimentally simulated a set of 100 benchmark circuits using TDD with the two \rmagenta{partition} schemes introduced in Sec.~\ref{sec:circuitpartition}.
-The benchmarks we used are obtained from \rred{\cite{AstarZulehner}}.
-The numbers of qubits and gates in these benchmarks range from 3 to 16 and 5 to 986, respectively.
+We implemented TDD using Python3.
+In our calculation process, calculated results are stored in a computed table as in the implementation of ROBDD \cite{brace1990efficient}.
+In order to improve the reusability of the calculated results in the computed table, we map all indices of a TDD to $\{0,1,\cdots,m-1\}$, where $m$ is the number of different indices of the tensor associated to the TDD, such that TDDs differ only by a renaming of indices will be treated as the same.
+Our source code is available at Github.\footnote{https://github.com/VeriQC/TDD}

 In our experiments, for the first partition scheme, we set the parameter $k$ as $\lfloor n/2 \rfloor$, where $n$ is the number of qubits in the input circuit.
 Similarly, for the second partition scheme, we set the two parameters $k_1$ and $k_2$ as $\lfloor n/2 \rfloor$ and $\lfloor n/2 \rfloor+1$, respectively.

-We implemented TDD using Python and all experiments were executed on a laptop with Intel i7-1065G7 CPU and 8 GB RAM.
-Our implementation is far from being optimal.
-In particular, it assumes a naive and fixed linear order for all TDDs.
-Nevertheless, in order to provide a rough comparison with the state-of-the-art data structure --- QMDD \cite{niemann2015qmdds}, we also implemented QMDD using Python in a straightforward way, without adopting the optimisation techniques used in its C++ implementation \cite{niemann2015qmdds}.
-In our experiments, the QMDD of each input circuit is obtained by multiplying them in the circuit order.
-Our experimental results show that both implementations of QMDD generate the same representation for each benchmark circuit.
-Source code and detailed empirical results are available at Github.\footnote{https://github.com/XinHong-uts/A-Tensor-Network-Based-Decision-Diagram}

-\rmagenta{Table~\ref{experiment-results} summarises the experimental results of our TDD implementation on these benchmark circuits and, due to space limitation, we leave the detailed results for individual circuits in the Appendix.
-We note that, for only one circuit, viz., the 16-qubit circuit `cnt3-5\_180', the QMDD representation is not obtained within 3600 seconds.
-The same happens when we try to compute its TDD without using partition.
-Surprisingly, the TDD representation can be obtained within 56 seconds if using either partition scheme.
-In total, the QMDD calculation takes 5512.16 seconds, which is about 11\% less than the time for calculating TDD without using any partition.
-Meanwhile, the time consumptions for TDD calculation with partition schemes 1 and 2 are just 1628.53 and 1335.99 seconds, which are, respectively, 70\% and 75\% less than that of QMDD, and 74\% and 78\% less than that of TDD without partition. }

-\rmagenta{In principle, the TDD representation of a quantum circuit has about twice the number of nodes as the circuit's QMDD.
-This is because every non-terminal node in a TDD has two successors while a non-terminal node in a QMDD has four.
-Our experimental results show that the total node number of all final TDDs is 19959, which is just slightly above twice of that of QMDD.
-As a consequence, this shows that the TDD representation is indeed compact.
-Furthermore, the simulation time is closely related to the size of QMDDs/TDDs generated in the simulation process.
-Table~\ref{experiment-results} also suggests that TDD simulation with either partition scheme has in average smaller intermediate diagrams than QMDD simulation and TDD simulation without partitions.}
+All experiments were executed on a laptop with Intel i7-1065G7 CPU and 8 GB RAM.